taltechnlp/est-asr-backend/README.md

 This project is built to send transcription requests to the Estonian speech-to-text ASR service which should be deployed as a Docker container.
 It also retrieves events from the requests and stores a part of the information in its own database.
 This allows it to provide progress information about specific transcription request and also about all requests in general, enabling it to make predictions about the queue length and expected time of completion.
 As the queue length depends on the deployment of the ASR service (how many parallel executions are allowed, how long on average does it take to transcribe a minute of speech), all parameters that are used to make estimations are configurable.

-The project depends on Deno and PostgreSQL which are required to be installed locally.
+The project depends on Deno and SQLite.

 # Installation